bccomputerscience/COMPB11/Syllabus.md

 70 >= | C
 60 >= | D
 60 < | F
 * Grading is not curved.
-89.99999 is a B.
+89.99 is a B.

 ## Exams, Assignments, and Late Policy
 Make-up exams, quizzes, or any other type of assignment will not be given.
 Late assignments will not be accepted.
-Assignments are due at the beginning of the class session.
-I will collect all assignments.
-I will announce a "last call" for any lingering assignments, after the annoucement is made assignments will not longer be accepted.
-I will drop your lowest your lowest homework assignment and lowest quiz score.
-You may always arrange to turn in assignments or take exams in advance of the scheduled times.
+Assignments are due on their assigned due date.
+All assignments should be submitted to Canvas.
+You may always submit an assignments early or arrange to take exams in advance of the scheduled times.
 Exams and quizzes will be timed.
 You will not be given extra time to complete the exam or quiz if you start late.